APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 - You only lose your points if you draw your first choice.
 Purchasing an OTC permit or drawing on your second through fifth choice does not affect your points.

-- Inexpensive youth license and application fees help young hunters get started at 9 years old.
+- There are inexpensive youth license and application fees that you can get started on at nine years old.

-- Nonresident military members that include National Guard and Reserves can purchase their hunting license at the resident fee ($33.50).
+- Nonresident military members, including the National Guard and Reserves, can purchase their hunting license for resident fees ($33.50).
 Learn more here.

-For 2018, goHUNT has added Draw Odds for all female species.
+Remember that goHUNT has Draw Odds for all female species.

 Cow Rocky Mountain elk draw odds